 SPEA-H 549 Health Policy (3 cr.)
-P: A good understanding of introductory micro-economics.
 Comprising an astounding one fifth of the economy and growing, the health sector provides a fascinating setting to study policy making in action.
 The class confronts major current US and international topic areas such as preventive behavior; medical technology; the health care delivery and payment systems; and health insurance reforms.